Enn Kippel

 Enn Kippel (until 1935 Eduard Ferdinand Kippel; 16 February 1901 Tallinn – 15 February 1942 Leningrad) was an Estonian writer.

-After 1935, he studied some time at University of Tartu, taking courses related to theology.
-From 1936, he was a member of Estonian Writers' Union.
-He was also a member of left-wing student society Ühendus.
-In 1941, he joined to Communist Party of the Soviet Union.
+After 1935, he studied at the University of Tartu, taking courses related to theology.
+In 1936, he joined the Estonian Writers' Union.
+He was also a member of the left-wing student society Ühendus.
+In 1941, he joined the Communist Party of the Soviet Union, and he became the editor of the Estonian youth magazine Pioneer.
 During World War II, he was a front correspondent.
 He died in 1942 during the Siege of Leningrad.